A recent Bitcoin chart shows the asset’s price moves.

 Nadex does not currently offer any new account bonus or promotion.
 All new accounts get the same standard terms.

-“Nadex offers customer support by phone or email for just two hours per day, six days per week.
+“Nadex offers customer support by phone or email , six days per week.
 Accounts are mostly self-service.”

 Nadex is headquartered in Chicago and offers new account customer support by phone Monday-Thursday 7:00 am to 8:00 pm Eastern and 7:00 am to 4:15 pm on Friday by phone.

-For general member support, you can get help via phone or email Sunday through Friday from 3:00 pm to 5:00 pm Eastern.
-While that gives you six days a week, support hours are very limited at just 2 hours per day.
+For general member support, you can get help via phone or email from Sunday at 3:00 PM Easter through Friday at 5:00 PM Eastern.

 Nadex typically gets average to slightly above average ratings on customer service.
 It gets above average reviews for the overall platform and user experience.